An architect built a suburban Dublin home in his in-laws’ back garden

 His resulting family home is certainly unique but nestled within an area of protected trees at the foot of his in-laws’ back garden, it didn’t initially seem like the ideal site.
 However, the magnificent collection of Scot’s pines were part of the draw, and once the site area of shrubbery and brambles was cleared, the vision became clear.
 “I think we were all shocked at how much space there actually was.”

-The plan was to create a home that felt like it was in the trees, as supposed to beside it and Mark wanted to get as close as he could to them.
+The plan was to create a home that felt like it was in the trees, as opposed to beside it and Mark wanted to get as close as he could to them.
 The triangular site was slightly awkward, but with views into the neighbouring garden, a pedestrian lane, and a main road, the idea was to maximise the feeling of space and blur the boundaries of the relatively small property.

 Designing with the help of his partners at Arigho Larmour Wheeler Architects, Jane Larmour and Patrick Wheeler, Mark also took inspiration from the neighbouring homes.